mediachain/mediachain/rfc/mediachain-rfc-4.md

 ## A Heterogeneous Network of Cooperative Peers

-The datastructure is maintained by heterogeneous peers; they are operated by different rganizations, and contribute different resources to the network.
+The datastructure is maintained by heterogeneous peers; they are operated by different organizations, and contribute different resources to the network.
 Each peer maintains some parts of the dataset and has a limited view of the mediachain.
 Peers can synchronize state with peer-to-peer interactions, converging their view of the data structure.